celtiberi/weather-service/README.md

 This is a dockerized weather application that consists of several microservices working together to provide weather information and forecasting capabilities.

+## TODO

+1. **MongoDB**: The current setup has no restrictions on what IPs can connect to the Atlas cloud instance.
+For production, a MongoDB instance with a whitelisted IP is needed.
+2. **Kraken**: Get Kraken running on the VM.

 ## Services

 The application is composed of the following services: